Cogitan

 01

-Cell library and SPICE simulation data for your process node.
+Cell library and reference simulation outputs for your process node.
 MIT-LL SFQ5ee+, IPHT, SeeQC, AIST, SkyWater, or proprietary.

 02